nsdf/nsdf/README.md

 Requirements
 ------------

-nsdf module works with h5py 2.3.1.
-Python 2.7 and numpy.
-The latest development version should also work with Python 3, but not fully tested yet.
+The latest nsdf module works with h5py 3x, Python 3 and numpy.

 To build the documentation you also need sphinx, sphinxcontrib-napoleon packages.